takshitheady/straininsightsfinal/docs/01_Frontend_Architecture.md

     -   If `generations_used >= generation_limit`, the upload UI is disabled, and an upgrade dialog is presented.
     -   This dialog reuses the `PricingSection.tsx` component, configured with explicit plan features passed as props to ensure consistency with the homepage, even if the underlying Stripe plan data (via `supabase-functions-get-plans`) might differ slightly.

-### 7.4.
+### 7.5.
 Stripe Checkout Integration

+**Enhanced Checkout System:**

+-   **Initiation**: Triggered from:
+    -   `PricingSection.tsx` (upgrade dialogs)
--   Initiated from either the `PricingSection.tsx` (in the upgrade dialog) or the main pricing section on `home.tsx`.
+    -   Main pricing section on `home.tsx`
--   The `handleCheckout` function is called (defined in `home.tsx` or `PricingSection.tsx`, or imported from `lib/stripeUtils.ts`).
+    -   Profile page billing management

+-   **Checkout Process**:
+    -   Uses `initiateCheckout` function from `lib/stripeUtils.ts`
--   This function calls the `supabase-functions-create-checkout` Edge Function.
+    -   Calls `supabase-functions-create-checkout` Edge Function
-    -   This function takes the `priceId` and `userId`.
-    -   The Edge Function creates a Stripe Checkout Session, ensuring `allow_promotion_codes: true` is set to enable coupon entry on the Stripe-hosted page.
-It then returns the session URL.
--   The frontend redirects the user to the Stripe Checkout URL.
+    -   Creates Stripe Checkout Session with:
+        - Correct Price IDs: `price_1RTkaDDa07Wwp5KNnZF36GsC` (Basic), `price_1RTka9Da07Wwp5KNiRxFGnsG` (Pro)
+        - `allow_promotion_codes: true` for coupon support
+        - User metadata for webhook processing
+    -   Redirects to Stripe-hosted checkout page

--   After payment, Stripe redirects the user to a success URL (e.g., `/profile` or `/success`).
+-   **Post-Payment**: Stripe redirects to success URL with updated subscription status

 ## 8. Styling and Theme

 -   **Theme**: The `PricingSection.tsx` component supports a `theme` prop ('light' or 'dark') to adjust its appearance, primarily used in the `UploadPage.tsx` dialog for a light theme.
 The main site uses a dark theme.
 -   **Responsive Design**: Tailwind CSS's responsive prefixes (e.g., `md:`, `lg:`) are used to ensure the application is usable across different screen sizes.
+-   **Interactive Elements**:
+    -   Glowing animations for urgent actions (billing management when generations exhausted)
+    -   Loading states with spinners and disabled controls
+    -   Hover effects and transitions for enhanced user experience

+## 9. Recent Enhancements

+### 9.1.
+Google OAuth Integration
+- Seamless Google sign-in/sign-up across authentication forms
+- Consistent branding and user experience
+- Automatic redirect handling post-authentication

+### 9.2.
+Enhanced Profile Management
+- Comprehensive billing management with plan selection dialogs
+- Smart account status determination based on plan types
+- Visual indicators for current plans and upgrade options

+### 9.3.
+Generation Preservation System
+- Unused generations preserved when upgrading/renewing plans
+- Fair billing system that maintains user value
+- Clear visual feedback for generation limits and usage

+### 9.4.
+Improved User Experience
+- Glowing buttons for urgent actions
+- Loading states throughout the application
+- Responsive design with consistent theming

 This frontend architecture allows for a reactive user experience, with clear separation of concerns for UI, state, and interactions with the Supabase backend.
+The recent enhancements focus on improving user onboarding, subscription management, and overall user experience while maintaining code quality and maintainability.